picandocodigo/List-Category-Posts/readme.txt

 = 0.79 =

+* Possibly one of the last versions before 1.0.
+* Fixes in current category (thanks @zymeth25! 🎉)
+* Added link to Klemens' GUI.
+* Moved documentation to the wiki: https://github.com/picandocodigo/List-Category-Posts/wiki
 * Add 'id' to widget ordering options (thanks @zymeth25! 🎉)
 * Add currenttags=all for AND relationship (thanks @zymeth25! 🎉)